Flat tire: Motor vehicles

 One disadvantage of patching a tire is that due to the process requiring one to remove the tire from the wheel, the tire must be balanced again when it is put back on the wheel.
 Tire sealant also creates an imbalance in the tire, but since it is a temporary repair, it is considered less of an issue.
 However, the issue of disposal of the tire sealant, the hazards to the technician, as well as the required cleaning of both the inside of the tire as well as the wheel could all be considered disadvantages of tire sealant.

 Tires can leak air for a variety of reasons.
 These include, but are not limited to: damage to the wheel itself, a damaged valve stem, a puncture in the tire (which can be hard to find if the puncturing object didn't embed itself in the tire) and improper installation of the tire, which could involve the bead of the tire being cut when installed with excessive force.

 Occasionally, a puncture may not "go all the way through" to the inside of the tire.
 Thus, before coming to the conclusion that a puncture is causing air to leak from the tire, attempt to remove the puncture lightly by hand.
 It's very possible that the head of a nail or a very short nail created the appearance of a puncture, while not actually being one.

-Also worth mentioning is the fact that tires simply lose air over time.
+Apart from deflation caused by punctures or tire stem damage, tires simply lose air over time even with no holes or damage.
 A brand new tire, properly inflated, will lose air even with no punctures present.
 This is mainly due to the design of the valve stem, among other reasons.
-Given enough time, a tire can fully deflate with no outside intervention.
+Given enough time, a tire can fully deflate with no outside causes.